 The Three Principles of Spinning Babies are: Balance, Gravity and Movement!
-These will help you prepare for, and progress through, childbirth.
+Positive principles to prepare for, and progress through, childbirth.

-You can begin activities to add balance in early pregnancy, even before pregnancy, even now!
+Begin balance in early pregnancy, before pregnancy, or now!

 The goals of our 3 Principles of Spinning Babies are: